Imperial Airship Scheme: The Imperial Airship Scheme

-Following the general election in December 1923 which resulted in a hung parliament, in January 1924 the Conservative government was replaced by Ramsay MacDonald's Labour administration.
-Thomson had stood as Labour candidate in the general election but was not returned; since MacDonald wanted him in the Government he was elevated to the House of Lords as Lord Thomson of Cardington, and became Secretary of State for Air in the new government.
+Following the general election in December 1923 which resulted in a hung parliament, in January 1924, the Conservative government was replaced by Ramsay MacDonald's Labour administration.
+Thomson had stood as Labour candidate in the general election but was not returned; since MacDonald wanted him in the government he was elevated to the House of Lords as Lord Thomson of Cardington, and became Secretary of State for Air in the new government.

 Under Lord Thomson, the Burney Scheme was rejected and replaced by the Imperial Airship Scheme.
-The new scheme involved the construction of two airships: one, R100, to be designed and built by a specially established Vickers subsidiary managed by Burney, the Airship Guarantee Company; and the other to be designed by the Government's Royal Airship Works at Cardington.
+The new scheme involved the construction of two airships: one, R100, to be designed and built by a specially established Vickers subsidiary managed by Burney, the Airship Guarantee Company; and the other to be designed by the government's Royal Airship Works at Cardington.
 Thomson's principal objections to the Burney plan were that at the end of the programme Vickers would have an effective monopoly of airship construction, that insufficient provision had been made for the provision of suitable ground facilities, and that the proposed operating company would effectively be a state-subsidised concern but would not be subject to government control.
 A further benefit of his scheme was that at the end of the initial period there would be two airships.
 It was expected that the scheme would cost £1,350,000.

-The R100 would largely use existing technology, while the R101 was intended to act as a test-bed for innovative techniques in airship design.
-The two ships were soon labelled the "Capitalist" ship (R100) and the "Socialist" ship (R101).
+The R100 would be designed largely using existing technology, while the R101 was intended to act as a test-bed for innovative techniques in airship design.
+The two airships were soon referred to as the "Capitalist" ship (R100) and the "Socialist" ship (R101).
 Further airships would include the best features from both.
 Both airships were designed to the same technical specification, which required passenger accommodation for 100 and a fuel capacity adequate for 57 hours flight at a cruising speed of 63 mph.
 Acceptance of the airships was conditional upon the completion of a flight testing programme which would culminate in a flight to India, with a stop in Egypt for refuelling.
-A further requirement was that both had to conform to an as-yet unformulated formula for airframe strength.
+A further requirement was that both had to conform to an as-yet undeveloped formula for airframe strength.